huangc/WGvarSNP/run/README.md

-"run" directory: contains the executing scripts for the workflow, and the results.
+run/ directory contains the executing scripts for the workflow, and the results.